 After spending eight years leading the Vermilion kitchens in Chicago and New York, Maneet ventured out on her own and founded Indie Culinaire, a culinary event, consulting, and hospitality company.
 “My daughter was born in 2011 and that was a real turning point for me,” Maneet says.
 “I realized I wanted to see what was out in the world, to increase my repertoire, and make it more interesting.
 That inspired me to start my own company.”

 She is an active supporter of CRY (Child Rights and You) and P.A.V.E.
 (Partnerships for Action, Voices for Empowerment) and is involved with mentoring youths through the education arm of the National Restaurant Association’s Pro-Start program.
 Maneet was chosen as the only chef to cook at the first ever Indiaspora Inaugural Ball, honoring the re-election of President Barack Obama.
+In March 2020, Chauhan founded Hospitality Strong, a nonprofit benefitting hospitality workers in need.

 Being an executive chef is as much about running a successful business as it is about pursuing a passion for food.
 In addition to all the details of managing her restaurants, Maneet is constantly honing her culinary skills, perfecting her trade, and challenging herself by adding new recipes to her repertoire.
 The combination is her proven formula for success.
 That success has taken her to become the only Indian female ever to compete on Food Network’s Next Iron Chef in 2010 and as a contestant on the network’s Chopped All-Stars.